statamic-rad-pack/runway/docs/resources.md

 ### Read Only

-You may also specify if you want a resource to be 'read only' - eg. users will not be able to create records and when editing, all fields will be marked as read only and no save button will be displayed.
+You may also specify if you want a resource to be 'read only' - eg. users will not be able to create models and when editing, all fields will be marked as read only and no save button will be displayed.

 ```php
 'resources' => [